Walk into Family Matters on a weeknight and you will find the building abuzz with students and volunteer tutors hard at work.

 In the living room, a student shares a difficult situation he is encountering with someone at school and expresses interest in working through it.
 The tutor nods, listening intently, and the two begin to talk about possible next steps.

-Community Tutoring is about connecting.
+Partners in Learning is about connecting.
 Youth and adults forge a bond as they meet weekly for academic and life skill building.
 They set goals together.
 They work through areas of challenge together.
 They nurture gifts and interests together.
 They talk about their families, their schools, and their workplaces.
 They build relationships that enrich both students and tutors and that often last a lifetime.